The short run, long run and very long run are different time periods in economics.

-- New technology may make current working processes outdated, e.g. rise of the internet and digital downloads have changed the fate of music industry, making it hard to make a profit from selling singles.
+- New technology may make current working processes outdated, e.g. rise of the internet and digital downloads have changed the face of the music industry, making it hard to make a profit from selling singles.

 - Government policy may change, e.g. reducing the power of trades unions has reformed the UK labour market.

 - Social change.
 For example, the First World War brought more women into the labour market and changed people’s expectations about the jobs women could do.

 We can also see the short run and long run in macroeconomics.

 An increase in the money supply can lead to a short term increase in real output – as workers feel they have an increase in real income.

 However, in the long-run, the increase in the money supply causes inflation and so workers realise real wages are the same and real output remains unchanged.

 - For example, the difference between short-run aggregate supply and long-run aggregate supply.